 Also, it’s always smart to get dishes and other items that are a little more robust or non-breakable dishes.
 Camping World sells plenty of options in terms of dishes and cookware for you to choose from.

 4. Before Buying, Look at Many Different RVs

 Don’t just buy the first RV you see.
-There are so many designs and floorplans out there that you really need to do your due diligence and take a close look at all of the options out there.
+There are so many designs and floorplans out there, including the popular Happier Camper, that you really need to do your due diligence and take a close look at all of the options out there.
 Imagine who will be living in the RV and walk through a full day of activity.
 Where will you hang out?
 How will you cook?

 There’s also something to be said for choosing the right type of RV.
 Trailer or Motorhome?
 Then, there’s toy haulers which come in both motorhome and trailer variants.
 In the end, you should be able to go to your local Camping World dealer and have a representative help you find the RV that fits your lifestyle.